ibm-cloud-docs/EventStreams/managing_access.md

 - The resource to be secured.
 Specify for resources of type `topic`, `group`, `schema`, and `txnid`.
 If you do not specify the resource, the policy then applies to all resources of the type specified in the service instance.
 - The role that is assigned to the user.
 For example, Reader, Writer, or Manager.

+For more information about IAM, see [IBM Cloud Identity and Access Management](/docs/account?topic=account-iamoverview).

+For an example of how to set policies, see [IBM Cloud IAM Service IDs and API Keys](https://www.ibm.com/cloud/blog/introducing-ibm-cloud-iam-service-ids-api-keys){: external}.

 ## What are the default security settings?
 {: #default_settings }